Supporting Our Agricultural Community

 Whidbey Island GROWERS ASSOCIATION RESOURCES

-Monthly Farmer-to-Farmer Connections on Whidbey Island
+Farmer-to-Farmer Networking and Connection Making on Whidbey Island

 Are you a farmer interested in connecting with others on Whidbey?
 Join our group of agricultural producers who get together through seasonal on-farm walks to share, connect, and network with one another.
 The Whidbey Island Growers Association is open to any landowner who considers themselves a farmer and is interested in learning more about local and regional resources and connections for agriculture on Whidbey Island, or a farm-enthusiast and supporter.
 Staff from the Whidbey Island Conservation District and WSU Extension Island County coordinate the communications and meetings, but topics and activities are guided by member feedback and request.
 To learn more about how the Whidbey Island Growers Association and how it is different than the Whidbey Island Grown brand, visit here.